Doer History, Family Crest & Coats of Arms

 - Origins Available:

 The historical and enchanting region of Austria is the ancient homeland of the distinguished Doer family.
 Austria, which was originally home to a Celtic people, was conquered by the Roman Empire in about 15 BC.
 Following the fall of Rome, Austria was repeatedly invaded by barbarian tribes, such as the Vandals, Visigoths, and Huns, who swept in from the east.
 During the 5th and 6th centuries, the Alemanni, Avars and Slavs settled Austria.
 The Avars were defeated in 785 by the Frankish emperor Charlemagne, who set up the East Mark, which later became known as the Österreich.
 Austria was ruled by the Babenburger dynasty until 1278, when they were succeeded by the Hapsburg dynasty, which ruled Austria until the 20th century.

 Early Origins of the Doer family

 The surname Doer was first found in Austria, where the name could be considered to have made a major contribution to the feudal society which became the backbone of early development of Europe.
 The name became prominent in local affairs and branched into many houses in Austria and Germany which played important roles in the savage tribal and national conflicts, each group supremacy in a changing territorial profile.

-Important Dates for the Doer family
+Early History of the Doer family

 This web page shows only a small excerpt of our Doer research.
 Another 109 words (8 lines of text) covering the year 1446 is included under the topic Early Doer History in all our PDF Extended History products and printed products wherever possible.